audioeye/sdlc-docs/docs/how-our-tests-work.md

 NOTE: Update this section to cover the following
 - Summary output (count + result codes)
-- Describe function (more details for each result code)
 - Per-issue detail output in JSON format (can convert to csv)

 For each test run, you will be informed if your site passed or failed for each issue that we looked for in that specific test suite.